 Day 5: Ua Pou (Hakahau-Hakahetau) Marquesas

 From the deck, you'll see the soaring mountain spires of Ua Pou.
 Whenever the Aranui stops, villages greet it.
-As the muscular crew unloads supplies - from cements to sugar - and loads sacks of copra (dried coconut meat), you'll explore the tiny town of Hakahau with its church with a hand-carved wooden dais.
+As the muscular crew unloads supplies - from cements to sugar - and loads sacks of copra (dried coconut meat), you'll explore the tiny town of Hakahau with its church and a hand-carved wooden dais within.
 You can meet some talented woodcarvers and hike up a hill for a breathtaking view of the distant cloud-covered mountains.
 At Rosalie's Restaurant, you'll taste your first Marquesan lunch: breadfruit, a marquesan staple, along with curried goat, barbecued rock lobster, poisson cru (raw fish marinated in lime juice and soaked in coconut milk ), taro and sweet red bananas.

 Day 6: Hiva Oa (Atuona)

 We have plenty of time to explore Atuona, the second largest village in Marquesas.
 This is where Paul Gauguin lived and did some of his best work.
 You can visit the colonial store where Gauguin shopped and go into a replica of the Impressionist's infamous "House of Pleasure."
 As you walk up the hill to the cemetery, you'll have sweeping views of the harbor.
-Beneath a huge frangipani tree is a tombstone with the simple words: Paul Gauguin 1903.
+Beneath a huge Frangipani tree is a tombstone with the simple words: Paul Gauguin 1903.
 Nearby is the grave of another famous European who also was seduced by Hiva Oa: Belgian singer-composer Jacques Brel, who died in 1978.
 You'll also enjoy another lavish Marquesan lunch at Hoa Nui Restaurant.

 Day 7: Fatu Hiva (Omoa - Hanavave)